ABOUT THE ORIGIN PROJECT

 Biographies

 Nancy Bolmeier Fisher is an activist and former Wall Street bond trader in New York and London.
-She is Co-Founder / Executive Director of The Origin Project and also manages various privately held companies that own commercial real estate.
-Nancy is a passionate education advocate and has served as trustee on several school boards in New York City and San Francisco.
-She also chairs Collective Impact, a non-profit organization bringing constructive change to children in San Francisco communities.
-Nancy lives in San Francisco with her husband and son.
+She is Co-Founder / Executive Director of The Origin Project.
+Since leaving Wall Street, Nancy has become a passionate education advocate and has served as trustee on several school boards in New York City and San Francisco.
+She is the former chair of Collective Impact, a non-profit organization bringing constructive change to children in underserved San Francisco communities.
+She is a fierce advocate for children and for the TOP program and travels regularly to join TOP students in the classroom and for all literary events and unveilings.
+Ms. Bolmeier Fisher collaborates with Ms. Trigiani in the selection of authors for literary events and with Ms. Woodward on programmic expansion and pedagogical decisions, and oversees fundraising initiatives.
+She grew up in a small farming community near Yellowstone National Park and now resides in San Francisco with her family.

 Board of Directors